Dliv3/DomainBorrowing/Covenant/README.md

 **Usage:**

-**1. Create a new Implant Template with the configuration in the figure below, paste the DomainBorrowingHttpsStager.cs to the StagerCode, and paste the DomainBorrowingHttpsExecutor.cs to the ExecutorCode**
+**1. Create a new Implant Template with the configuration in the figure below, copy the DomainBorrowingHttpsStager.cs to the StagerCode, and copy the DomainBorrowingHttpsExecutor.cs to the ExecutorCode**

 ![image-20210330194849932](images/README.assets/image-20210330194849932.png)